 HS2 is a new high-speed rail line that will be the backbone of the UK’s rail network.
 Phase One of this project will connect London to Birmingham by between 2029-2033.
 In July 2017 the Align joint venture was awarded the C1 package of HS2.
 Align is a joint venture of three international infrastructure companies; Bouygues Travaux Publics, Sir Robert McAlpine, and VolkerFitzpatrick.
 C1 consists of 21.6km (13.5mi) of high-speed rail infrastructure that includes a 3.5km (2.2mi) viaduct, 16km (10mi) twin-bored tunnel and five vent shafts accommodating both intervention and tunnel ventilation facilities.

-Gall Zeidler Consultants (GZ) is working on tunnel design and serving as a geotechnical specialist supporting Align’s design partner Align D. GZ’s main scope of works for the tunnels includes the design of the 38 Cross Passages, the development of the geotechnical baseline report, together with the Durability Report and Tunnel Obstructions Assessment and Settlement and Potential Damage Assessment.
+Gall Zeidler Consultants (GZ) as part of the Align Team, provided the design for all cross passages, the ground treatment design and are serving as a geotechnical specialist.
+GZ’s scope also includes the development of the Geotechnical Baseline Report, the Durability Report and Tunnel Obstructions Assessment as well as the Settlement and Potential Damage Assessment.

 Chilterns, United Kingdom

 The Chiltern Tunnel comprises twin bored tunnels five ventilation and intervention shafts and 38 SCL / SEM Cross Passages